joshyazman/joshyazman.github.io/about.md

 ## General Assembly Blog
 ### A Beginner’s Guide to Ridgeline Plots
 Decision-makers need to understand [sampling] error to make the most of survey results, so it's important for data scientists and analysts to communicate confidence intervals when visualizing estimated results.
 Confidence intervals are the range of values you could reasonably expect to see in your target population based on the results measured in your sample. ([more](https://generalassemb.ly/data/data-science/ridgeline-plots))

-## PanCAN
-### Why I Wage Hope: A Son's Story
-Our paths are all unique, but we are united in a common understanding that my mother professed throughout her battle: As long as you are alive, there is hope. ([more](https://www.pancan.org/about-us/pancreas-matters-enewsletters/wage-hope-sons-story/))

 ## AMERICABLOG
 ### Everything wrong with Ted Cruz’s voter shaming mailer